dtcristo/tap-racer/NOTES.md

 * First we import `Socket` from phoenix.
 * We create an instance of a Socket specifying the path defined in the endpoint.
 * We can optionally provide socket parameters useful for authentication.
-* We call `connect()` on the socket and export it from the module for subscribing to a channels later.
+* We call `connect()` on the socket and export it from the module for subscribing to channels later.

 ## Channels
-* Channels allows multiplexing of multiple topics over a single socket.
+* Channels are a layer on top of sockets and allow multiplexing of multiple topics over a single socket.
-* A client can subscribe to one or more topics, each of these subscriptions spawn a channel process that communicates with the socket process.
+* A client can subscribe to one or more topics, each of these subscriptions spawns a channel process that communicates with the socket process.
 * All client-server communication can be across a single WebSocket connection.

 ```elixir